jaraen/Ti.UX.Templates/README.md

 It also adds properties to the image, doing it `zoomable`, it is, click for view fullscreen and pinch in for zoomin.

 Features:
- - manages its own cache
+ - manages its own local cache
- - shows a loading indicator witha progress indicator when its loading a remote picture
+ - shows a loading indicator with progress while loads a remote picture
  - set zoomable property to true open a new window with a zoomable fullscreen image, showing an small loupe icon
+ - Support for retina images after saving in cache
+ - Also works with local images

+### ti.ux.alignview

+Distributes horizontally all children elements added in its creation.

+If no `width` is set, it takes the parent width.
+You can set `width` property if the view is smaller than the parent or if the parent view is a scrollView where you want to align all the elements.

 ### ti.ux.image

 this component envelopes com.criteriastudio.RemoteImageView widget for easier management.

-### com.jrayon.title

-A title label styling class `H1`
+Also adds vertical parallax FX to it.

+Use `innerMargin` to set the limits of the parallax fx.
+Use `realTop` property indicating the real from the window top edge.
+This is required to correctly manage the scroll event by the parent container (tipically a table view or a scrollview)

 ### ti.ux.expandabletext